MerginMaps/docs/src/components/qgis/settingup_forms.md

 In QGIS, the default widget for most types of fields is the **Text Edit** widget.
 In addition to a single line text, you can change the widget to accept multiple lines within a single field:

-  - Download and open [this example project](https://public.cloudmergin.com/projects/documentation/form_setup/tree) in QGIS
+  - Download and open <MerginMapsProject id="documentation/form_setup" /> in QGIS
   - From the layer panel, right-click on **Points** layer and select **Properties**
   - In the new window, select **Attributes form**